Tuul Web Chat Client

 Overview

-The Tuul Web Chat Client is a versatile and easy-to-use that enables you to seamlessly integrate an Tuul chatbot into your website or mobile app.
+The Tuul Web Chat Client is a versatile and easy-to-use web component that enables you to seamlessly integrate an Tuul chatbot into your website or mobile app.
 It can be displayed as a widget or a full conversation window, adaptable to various surfaces on your site and app.
 This guide will walk you through the steps to embed the chatbot, ensuring a smooth integration with your web application or mobile app through configurations and advanced features.

 Embed Script